learnbyexample/100_page_python_intro/100_page_python_intro.md

 * what happens if you use `primes[5]` or `primes[-6]`?
 * what happens if you use `primes[:5]` or `primes[-6:]`?
-* is it possible to get the same output as `primes[::-1]` by using an explicit number for `stop` value?
+* is it possible to get the same output as `primes[::-1]` by using an explicit number for the `stop` value?
 If not, why not?

 ## Sequence unpacking

-You can map the individual elements of an iterable to multiple variables.
+You can assign the individual elements of an iterable to multiple variables.
 This is known as **sequence unpacking** and it is handy in many situations.

 ```ruby
 >>> details = ('2018-10-25', 'car', 2346)